 ON THIS PAGE: You will read about your medical care after cancer treatment is completed, and why this follow-up care is important.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-Care for people diagnosed with cancer doesn’t end when active treatment has finished.
-Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
+Care for people diagnosed with salivary gland cancer does not end when active treatment has finished.
+Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

-This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
-Diagnostic examinations, including CT scans, may be done to watch for potential recurrences or to monitor how well treatment is working.
-Most recurrences happen within the first two or three years after salivary gland cancer is diagnosed, so follow-up visits will be more frequent during the first two years.
+Your follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your recovery in the months and years ahead.
+Diagnostic examinations, including CT scans, MRIs, and/or PET-CT scans, may be done to watch for potential recurrences or to monitor how well treatment is working starting 3 months after you finish treatment.

 Watching for recurrence

-People with a history of salivary gland cancer need to be monitored throughout their lifetime for the possibility of recurrence or distant metastasis.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 Managing long-term and late side effects

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
-In addition, other side effects called late effects may develop months or even years afterwards.
+Other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

 Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
-If you had a treatment known to cause specific late effects, you may also have certain physical examinations, scans, or blood tests to help find and manage them.
+If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

-For people who had radiation therapy, periodic ear examinations are necessary to remove dried earwax buildup.
+For people who had radiation therapy, regular ear examinations are necessary to remove dried earwax buildup.
 Prevention of dental cavities is also important.
 Fluoride application is recommended whenever radiation therapy is directed at the oral cavity (mouth) and the salivary glands.